japan-usa-study/japan-usa-study.github.io/content/UniversitySelection/_index.md

 - **Location Matters:** Big city or small town?
 East Coast or West Coast?
 Climate and culture vary greatly across the U.S.
 - **Tuition and Scholarships:** Compare costs and explore financial aid options.
 - **Social Life:** Are there any student organizations or campus activities that are of interest to you?
-## Top U.S. Universities for International Students
-Here are some popular options for Japanese students:
-- [Harvard University](https://www.harvard.edu): Renowned for its academic excellence.
-- [University of California, Los Angeles (UCLA)](https://www.ucla.edu): A vibrant campus with a diverse student body.
-- [Michigan State University](https://msu.edu): Affordable tuition and a strong international community.
-- [University of Washington](https://www.washington.edu): Top programs in STEM and more.
 ## Resources for University Selection
 - [U.S. News Best Colleges Rankings](https://www.usnews.com/best-colleges): Compare universities by rankings, tuition, and programs.
 - [EducationUSA](https://educationusa.state.gov): The official source for U.S. higher education guidance.